smart-classic/smart_docs/framework/reference-implementation/client-java.md

 This document describes the SMART Java Client Library, which you can use from a Java application to make authenticated REST calls into a SMART container.

-You probably want to read the [SMART REST HOWTO][] to better understand when you might want to use this library.
+You probably want to read the [SMART REST tutorial](/guide/tutorials/smart_rest.html) first to better understand when you might want to use this library.